mrbrandao/grunclean/README.md

 _If you use mysql as database you must also do some fine tuning on mysql to avoid lock.
 You can `set global innodb_lock_wait_timeout = 9000;` and `set global max_connections = 200;` to
 improve the performance on large scale executions delete._
+_I also must advise I only test this script with 15000 executions, so if you must delete Millions
+executions I believe it will be way more fast to exclude via shell script direct from console
+instead of using the Api which is far more slowly._

 ### Author